stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 #### 7.1.2 The flow to deploy a switch ####

-In the flow, SAI clearing reserved size of ingress lossy priority group, which is the blue area in the flow chart, is suggested to be implemented.
-Otherwise, there will be buffer oversubscription.
+In the flow, the steps in pink are needed to be implemented.

+- INACTIVE_PORT set needs to be generated.
+Currently, only ACTIVE_PORT set is generated.
+- Zero profiles need to be generated if the INACTIVE_PORT set is not empty.
+- Zero profiles need to be applied to inactive ports.

 All other steps exist.

 ![Flow](reclaim-reserved-buffer-images/deploy.jpg "Figure: Deploy flow of static buffer model")

-#### 7.1.5 The flow to handle `speed`, `cable length` and `admin status` of the port ####
+#### 7.1.3 The flow to handle `speed`, `cable length` and `admin status` of the port ####

 In the flow, buffer manager testing port's admin status and skipping the rest part if it's admin-down, which is the green area in the flow chart, needs to be implemented.